Your guide to the Homes (Fitness for Human Habitation) Act 2018

-The Homes (Fitness for Human Habitation) Act 2018 applies to almost all tenancies from 20 March 2020.
+The Homes (Fitness for Human Habitation) Act 2018 is a key piece of lettings legislation which has applied to almost all tenancies since 20 March 2020.
 The Act, which amended the Landlord and Tenant Act 1985, applies to both private and social rented housing, and requires all landlords to ensure that their rental properties, including common areas, are fit for human habitation at the beginning of the tenancy and throughout.

 Application of the Homes (Fitness for Human Habitation) Act 2018